theshadow27/docs-mcp-server/README.md

 ## Development

 This section covers running the server/CLI directly from the source code for development purposes.
-The primary usage method is now via the public Docker image as described in "Method 2".
+The primary usage method is via the public Docker image (`ghcr.io/arabold/docs-mcp-server:latest`), as detailed in the "Alternative: Using Docker" section, or via Docker Compose as described in the "Recommended: Docker Desktop" section.

 ### Running from Source